MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 To add a custom right-click menu to a WebView2 app, containing menuitems or commands, use the XYZ API.

-In a custom context menu, your WebView2 app tells the WebView2 control when user selected a menuitem, so WebView2 can execute the Cut (eg) command.
+In a custom context menu, your WebView2 app tells the WebView2 control when user selected a menuitem, so WebView2 can execute the menuitem command, such as **Cut** command.

-Context menus use menuitem IDs, so Office can pass the user selection to WebView2:
+Context menus use menuitem IDs, so the host can pass the user selection to WebView2:

 API: (ContextMenuResult id, ContextMenuItem selection).